Dalla Husband: Career

 After she received an inheritance from her grandmother, she traveled to London and then Paris where she pursued further studies in art.
 She exhibited at the Salon des Surindépendants there in 1929.
 While in Paris, she studied engraving with Józef Hecht.
 Her work was also shown at galleries in Paris, London and in Canada.

 Husband and her friend Alice Carr du Croft convinced Stanley William Hayter to teach them how to make prints.
 This was the start of Atelier 17.
 Around 1930, Husband and Hayter also began an affair that lasted until 1938.
 Husband as Hayter's partner is obliquely mentioned in Indigo Days by Julian Trevelyan.

 She worked with Hayter on two projects: Solidarité, published in 1936, and Fraternité, published in 1939 by Gonzalo More, Paris.
 Other artists participating in these projects included Pablo Picasso, Joan Miró, Wassily Kandinsky, André Masson and Yves Tanguy.
-Funds raised by these projects supported the Spanish resistance and Spanish children.
+Funds raised by these projects supported the Spanish resistance and Spanish orphans and widows.

-Husband collaborated with Afro-American poet Langston Hughes and provided nine etchings for his poem Madrid,written in 1937.
-Hughes' long poem was his reaction to an assignment to write about black Americans volunteering in the Spanish civil war.
+Husband collaborated with Afro-American poet Langston Hughes and provided nine etchings for his poem Madrid, written in 1937.
+Hughes' long poem was his reaction to an assignment to write about black Americans volunteering in the Spanish Civil War.
 Husband’s images, influenced by her commitment to the Republican cause, include mothers grieving for their children and one depicting two soldiers of the International Brigade.
 The hardcover book Madrid 1937 was published in 1939, printed by Gonzalo More, Paris, in an edition of 50.
 One example of the book, Madrid 37, signed in pencil and annotated as II [Roman numeral two] has appeared on the rare book market.
-No one knows how many of that edition were printed.

 Husband returned to Canada at the start of World War II.